opensearch-project/documentation-website/_dashboards/admin-ui-index/index-management.md

 ## Error Handling

 Similar to API calls, if the operation fails immediately, you will be notified with an error message.
-However, if it is a long running operation, you will be notified of the failure at the time of failure, or you can check the index status on the **Indices** page.
+However, if it is a long-running operation, you will be notified of the failure at the time of failure, or you can check the index status on the **Indices** page.